MarkBojeHording/NewGeoHome/replit.md

 Preferred communication style: Simple, everyday language.
 IMPORTANT: Only implement exactly what is requested.
 Do not create mock/fake data or add unrequested features.
 Ask questions if unclear.
+CRITICAL RULE: When user says "do not change" something, that command must be followed exactly - no modifications whatsoever to that code/component/functionality.

 ## Development Rules (Updated)
 - **Layout Constraints**: Avoid flex containers for modals and containers as they are hard to modify locations of